Keksuccino/docs_fancymenu/action-scripts.md

 When using actions in listeners, every listener will provide its own unique set of variables/placeholders for getting more information about the listener, like pressed mouse button, entered structure, etc.

-# Available Actions
+# Actions in Detail

-The following list contains menu of the available actions in FancyMenu, but some could be missing, so make sure to check FancyMenu's action UI for a complete list of all available actions!
+The following list contains most, if not all, actions available in FancyMenu.
+It is possible that the list is sometimes a bit outdated due to updates of the mod.

 ## Next Track (`audio_next_track`)
 - **Description:** Goes to the next track in an audio element